guino/BazzDoorbell/README.md

 I hope the above helps someone in a similar situation and if by any chance you get to the point where you have access to the firmware, feel free to use the contents of this page (including the ppsapp wchich will work with the scripts provided).

+##### Final update

+I didn't want to spend more time (than I already have) coding a solution to view a high-resolution stream from the doorbell camera so I went into the ppsapp code in ghidra again to see if I could find the code that streams the video to their app, I was thinking of just disabling the encryption so I would be able to view it directly, but in that review process I noticed that the "echo show" streaming support did not seem to be encrypted and in fact it seemed like that feature was just disabled (by hard-coded setting), so without hesitation I went ahead and modified the code/file to always start the "echo show" support.
+I expected I would have to make a few more changes to get it to work but no: a single byte change in the file and it baiscally started up a RTSP server on port 8554 (rtsp://<ip>:8554) with VLC and any other streaming app working perfectly **in HD with audio**.
+I have made the 'rtsp' version of ppsapp available in the project so you can use it in your device.
+I am not concerned in 'protecting' the stream with a user/password as it is inside my local/internal network (firewalled) and it's a camera the faces outside the house, so use it at your own risk.
+If I am ever concerned I can just add a cgi script in httpd that enables/disables access to the RTSP stream (with iptables or even just stopping the rtsp version of ppsapp and starting the non-rtsp version).

+With the video recordings being saved (downloaded) onto my NFS share and having the ability to to view the live feed in HD (RTSP) and in SD (MJPEG) from any standard application I call this a resounding success and don't have any more future plans for this project.